material-motion/material-motion/specifications/life_of_a_transition.md

 ### Step 5: Initiate the transition

 Initiating our transition causes `FadeTransitionDirector` to be instantiated.
+The plans expressed by the

 TODO: Discuss the life-cycle of a Transition.